 Though in many cases being strong is in itself a strength, there are some situations when vulnerability can be an asset – and the braver option.

-Give Them Room to Grow
+10. Give Her Room to Grow

 Our final job as Pixie and Elfin’s parents will be to teach them to spread their wings and step out of the comfort and safety of our metaphorical embrace, into the big wide world – alone.
 In the meantime, we can arm them with the tools to help them be successful, in every sense of the word.